How to Marry a Millionaire (1953)

 Film Synopsis

-The enterprising Schatze Page is determined to make her fortune the only way she knows - by hooking a millionaire husband for herself or her two friends Loco Dempsey and Pola Debevoise.
-To that end, the three girls rent a swanky New York apartment from a man who is in hiding from the tax authorities, but they end up having to sell all of the furniture to pay the rent when their dream husband fails to materialise.
-Just when all seems lost, Loco lands a wealthy businessman who invites them to a cocktail party.
-It is just the opportunity they have been waiting for - and, sure enough, the three girls each get their man.
-However, their plan to get rich quick soon runs into difficulties...
+The enterprising Schatze Page is determined to make her fortune the only way she knows - by hooking an unsuspecting millionaire husband for herself or her two friends Loco Dempsey and Pola Debevoise.
+To that end, the three young women rent a swanky New York apartment from a man who is in hiding from the tax authorities, but they end up having to sell all of the furniture to pay the rent when their dream husband fails to materialise.
+Just when all seems lost, Loco lands a wealthy businessman who invites the three of them to a cocktail party.
+It is just the opportunity they have been waiting for - and, sure enough, the three girls each gets her suitably rich sugar daddy.
+However, the girls' plan to get rich quick soon runs into difficulties and none of them gets quite what she bargained for...

 © James Travers